UP | HOME

 degen-lskip

-If non-zero (the default), the degeneralization algorithm will skip as much levels as possible for each transition.
+If non-zero (the default), the degeneralization algorithm will skip as many levels as possible for each transition.
 This is enabled by default as it very often reduce the number of resulting states.
 A consequence of skipping levels is that the degeneralized automaton tends to have smaller cycles around the accepting states.
 Disabling skipping will produce automata with large cycles, and often with more states.

 degen-order